nanoframework/nf-Visual-Studio-extension/README.md

 The list of contributors to this project can be found at [CONTRIBUTORS](https://github.com/nanoframework/Home/blob/master/CONTRIBUTORS.md).

+## Icons

+The icons used in the extension are courtesy of [Icons8](https://icons8.com).
+Thank you very much for your great work!

 ## License

 The **nanoFramework** Visual Studio extension and associated tools are licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).